First Quarter, September 30, 2021;

 - For transportation services.

-- To cover feasibility studies and some fees.
+- To cover feasibility studies

 - Towards the building of hotels, motels, convention centers.